MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecation-timeline.md

 # Microsoft Timeline for Deprecating Code in Business Central

-This topic provides an overview of the timeline of when to expect code in the Base App to be obsoleted once you start seeing warnings when extending it.
+This topic provides an overview of the timeline of when to expect code to be obsoleted once you start seeing warnings when extending it.
 As described in the [ObsoleteTag Property](properties/devenv-obsoletetag-property.md) topic, the `ObsoleteTag` is used to specify where and when an object is marked as obsolete, for example, branch, build, or date of obsoleting the object.

 When an object is marked with the `ObsoleteTag`, another 12 months will pass before the code is removed.
 In some cases even longer, in many cases, Microsoft does not set a specific date for the removal.
 This is due to engineering and architectural considerations.
 When a major update of [!INCLUDE [prod_short](../includes/prod_short.md)] is released, and you start seeing deprecation warnings, it is strongly encouraged to start removing dependencies by refactoring the code.
 This work is important to do because once Microsoft does remove the code, the dependent app will be broken if it has not been refactored.